 There were a bunch of ways I tried to interpret my experience before ever even dreaming of saying “I’m trans.”
 But they didn’t end up providing the real answer, so they didn’t hold up.
 I kept looking for the truth until I found it.

 Here are some of the theories I considered before I finally figured it out.

 As a person who has never had a gender, I tell you what, it’s hard to even piece together what gender is, let alone recognize that almost everybody has it except for you.

-For a long time, I interpreted the weird discomfort I always felt around people as though I was just a social dumb dumb.
-Adults in my life certainly had a lot to say about how socially awkward I was, and my experience gave me no reason to doubt them.
+For a long time, I interpreted the weird discomfort I always felt around people as though I was just socially incapable.
+Adults in my life certainly had a lot to say about how awkward I was, and my experience gave me no reason to doubt them.
 They seemed pretty unified in their assessments, and I sure felt like a weirdo.
-(It didn’t help my social graces that I was homeschooled.)

-Turns out, of course you’re going to feel uncomfortable around people if you’re interacting with them while in a costume of somebody that isn’t anything like you.
+Turns out, of course you’re going to feel uncomfortable around people if you’re interacting with them while stuck in a costume that completely distorts who you are.
 It’s just hard to know you’re in that costume if you don’t know it’s possible to take the darn thing off.
 I had no idea how much better I could feel if I was free to not be a girl—there was nothing to compare it to.